Ruth R. Benerito: Invention of wrinkle-free cotton

 Benerito is most famous for her work relating to the use of mono-basic acid chlorides in the production of cotton, with which she had 55 patents.
 She invented these wash-and-wear cotton fabrics, which allow for more wrinkle-free and durable clothing, while working at the U.S. Department of Agriculture (USDA) laboratories in New Orleans in the 1950s.
+In the southern United States, cotton was a major agricultural product that played a crucial role in everyday life.
+It was a key material in the production of various household items, including clothing, bed sheets, and table linens.
+However, a major issue with cotton items was how much they wrinkled after being washed.
 Before this innovation, a family needed considerable time to iron clothes.
 Benerito found a way to chemically treat the surface of cotton that led not only to wrinkle-resistant fabric but also to stain- and flame-resistant fabrics.
 The invention was said to have "saved the cotton industry."

 While she is publicly credited for the invention of wrinkle-free fiber, she did not believe she singlehandedly invented it.
 She clarified her role in a 2004 USDA interview by stating, "I don't like it to be said that I invented wash-wear because there were any number of people worked on it and the various processes by which you give cotton those properties.
 No one person discovered it or is responsible for it, but I contributed to a new process of doing it."

 The secret of the invention is the use of a process known as crosslinking.
 Cotton is composed of a natural polymeric material called cellulose.
 Like nylon and synthetic polyesters, cellulose is a polymer; that is, its molecules are shaped like long chains containing many thousands of atoms.
 The long, chainlike shape of the molecules is what makes cellulose, like nylon and polyester, a good fiber.
 Benerito discovered a way to treat cotton fibers so that the chainlike cellulose molecules were joined together chemically.
 This procedure is known as crosslinking, and it makes cotton resistant to wrinkling.
 Her innovation was discovering an additive that chemically attached to cellulose chains and smoothed the surface.

 It was first thought that crosslinking was making the cotton fabric wrinkle resistant by strengthening its fibers, but the amount of crosslinking used in Benerito's treatment is small and does not add much strength.
 She developed a new theory on how crosslinking works.
 It is known that cellulose molecules can stick to each other by means of the weak hydrogen bonds between molecules.
 She proposed that one side effect of her crosslinking process was the strengthening of the hydrogen bonds, which made the material resistant to wrinkling.